General Questions about Plexus Products

 |Expiration||Can I use Plexus products beyond the expiration date?||

 Plexus recommends the products be used before the expiration date for best efficacy and/or flavor.
 Although products can be safely consumed past the expiration date, it’s possible the potency, flavor, or amount of vitamins, minerals, and nutrients may diminish over time.

 |Pets||Can I give Plexus Worldwide products to my pet?||

 No. Plexus products aren't formulated for pets.

-Why aren’t the raw materials used in Plexus products certified organic?
+1. Why are the raw materials used in Plexus products not certified organic?

-Are the raw materials used in Plexus products high quality, even though they’re not certified organic?
+2. Are the raw materials used in Plexus products of high quality (even though they’re not certified organic)?:

 Yes, absolutely.
 Plexus products are precisely formulated, standardized, and laboratory tested for excellent nutrient content.
 Consumers can be assured that what’s on the label is what’s in the bottle.
 It’s important to realize that some “organic” ingredients may be of questionable quality and not aligned with Plexus’ rigorous standards.

 However, the main reason Plexus does not specifically source from organic-certified ingredients is that there is no obvious advantage to our consumers.
 While there may be advantages to eating organically grown fruits and vegetables in their original form, because the ingredients are extracted for Plexus products, organically sourced ingredients are not generally relevant for the production of high-quality nutritional supplements.